Learn the Different Types of Automation Testing with Some Misconceptions About Test Automation:

 Misconception #2.
 Everything under the sun can be automated

-If you try to automate 100% of your test cases, maybe you will be able to do so, but if that you could do, then our first point becomes false.
-Because if everything is automated, what will manual tester do?
+If you try to automate 100% of your test cases, maybe you will be able to do so, but if you could do that, then our first point becomes false.
+If everything is automated, then what will a manual tester do?

-So if the application cannot be 100% tested, how you can promise 100% automation?
+If the application cannot be 100% tested, then how you can promise 100% automation?

 Also, there is a very thin chance that you will be able to automate all of your existing test cases.
 There are always scenarios which are difficult to automate and are easier to do manually.

 For example, One user will enter the data, the second user will approve the data, the third user will view the data and the fourth user is prohibited to view the data.
 These scenarios can be automated, but they will take a lot of time and effort.
 So it will be easier if you just do that manually.